-On February 14, 2020, Sportsman's Warehouse Inc. ("SWI"), a wholly owned subsidiary of the Company, entered into an Asset Purchase Agreement (the "2020-I Purchase Agreement") with DICK's Sporting Goods ("DICK'S").
+On February 14, 2020, SWI, a wholly owned subsidiary of the Company, entered into an Asset Purchase Agreement (the "2020-I Purchase Agreement") with DICK's Sporting Goods ("DICK'S").
 Pursuant to the 2020-I Purchase Agreement, SWI agreed, subject to certain conditions, to acquire from DICK'S all cash, inventory, furniture, fixtures, and equipment, and certain other assets related to one Field & Stream store located in Kentucky and operated by DICK'S (the "2020-I Acquisition").
 The acquisition of the 2020-I Acquisition closed on March 12, 2020 (the "2020-I Closing Date").
-On the 2020-I Closing Date, SWI entered into a sublease with DICK'S with respect to the 2020-I Acquisition location.
-Pursuant to the 2020-I Purchase Agreement and in connection with closing of the acquisition, the parties also entered into a transition services agreement related to the 2020-I Acquisition pursuant to which DICK'S provided transition services to the Company for a period of up to 120 days after the 2020-I Closing Date.
+On the 2020-I Closing Date, SWI entered into a sublease with DICK's with respect to the 2020-I Acquisition location.
+Pursuant to the 2020-I Purchase Agreement and in connection with closing of the acquisition, the parties also entered into a transition services agreement pursuant to which DICK'S provided transition services to the Company for a period of up to 120 days after the 2020-I Closing Date.

-The aggregate consideration to be paid to DICK'S under the 2020-I Purchase Agreement is \$2,100 (the "2020-I Purchase Price"), subject to certain post-closing adjustments set forth in the 2020-I Purchase Agreement.
+The aggregate consideration paid to DICK'S under the 2020-I Purchase Agreement was \$2,139 (the "2020-I Purchase Price"), subject to certain post-closing adjustments set forth in the 2020-I Purchase Agreement.
 On the 2020-I Closing Date, SWI drew \$1,100 under the Revolving Line of Credit to fund a portion of the 2020-I Purchase Price.
 The remaining approximately \$1,000 of consideration owed to DICK'S in connection with the acquisition was paid in June 2020.

 On March 6, 2020, SWI, a wholly owned subsidiary of the Company, entered into an Asset Purchase Agreement (the "2020-II Purchase Agreement") with DICK'S. Pursuant to the 2020-II Purchase Agreement, SWI agreed, subject to certain conditions, to acquire from DICK'S all cash, inventory, furniture, fixtures, and equipment, and certain other assets related to one Field & Stream store located in Michigan and operated by DICK'S (the "2020-II Acquisition").
-The acquisition of the 2020-II Acquisition closed on May 14, 2020 (the "2020-II Closing Date").
-On the 2020-II Closing Date, SWI entered into a sublease with DICK's with respect to the location.
-Pursuant to the 2020-II Purchase Agreement and in connection with closing of the acquisition, the parties also entered into a transition services agreement related to the 2020-II Acquisition pursuant to which DICK'S will provide transition services to the Company for a period of up to 120 days after the 2020-II Closing Date.
+The 2020-II Acquisition closed on May 14, 2020 (the "2020-II Closing Date").
+On the 2020-II Closing Date, SWI entered into a sublease with DICK's with respect to the 2020-II Acquisition.
+Pursuant to the 2020-II Purchase Agreement and in connection with closing of the acquisition, the parties also entered into a transition services agreement related to the 2020-II Acquisition pursuant to which DICK'S provided transition services to the Company for a period of up to 120 days after the 2020-II Closing Date.

-The aggregate consideration to be paid to DICK'S under the 2020-II Purchase Agreement is \$2,411 (the "2020-II Purchase Price"), subject to certain post-closing adjustments set forth in the 2020-II Purchase Agreement.
+The aggregate consideration paid to DICK'S under the 2020-II Purchase Agreement was \$2,411 (the "2020-II Purchase Price"), subject to certain post-closing adjustments set forth in the 2020-II Purchase Agreement.
 On the 2020-II Closing Date, SWI drew \$1,317 under the Revolving Line of Credit to fund a portion of the 2020-II Purchase Price.
 The remaining approximately \$1,100 of consideration owed to DICK'S in connection with the acquisition was paid in August 2020.